Venyukovia: Description

 Little can be said of the overall anatomy of Venyukovia beyond its mandibles and teeth.
 The partial jaw as preserved measures 52 mm long and is 18 mm high, including the crowns of the teeth.
 Like other venyukovioids, Venyukovia has large procumbent incisor-like teeth at its jaw tips, possibly two on either side, superficially resembling the incisors of some mammals.
 There are no canines, and the remaining ten 'cheek' teeth (identified by Amalitskii as molars and premolars) are relatively simple in shape with pointed, laterally compressed crowns.
-Ivakhneno (1996) compared Venyukovia favourably to Otsheria, identifying a similar "shearing" dental apparatus between them compared to the more specialised jaws of Ulemica.
+Ivakhnenko (1996) compared Venyukovia favourably to Otsheria, identifying a similar "shearing" dental apparatus between them compared to the more specialised jaws of Ulemica.
 Like Otsheria, the 'cheek' teeth are bulbous and roughly as wide as they are long.

 Notably, Venyukovia appears to lack a lower dentary shelf, a bony structure on the lower jaws of the venyukovioids Ulemica and Suminia and the dicynodonts.
 This shelf was an attachment point for the powerful lateral adductor jaw muscle that allowed these anomodonts to chew, pulling the mandible backwards, and the absence of the lateral dentary shelf in Venyukovia suggests it may have also lacked this muscle, restricting its jaws to simple up-and-down motions.

 Discovery and naming

 The only known fossil of Venyukovia was discovered in 1908 by Russian geologist Pavel Nikolaevich Venyukov, for whom it would later be formally named after in 1922.
 The specimen, now catalogued as PIN (Paleontological Institute) 48/1 was found by Venyukov isolated in a spoil heap of the Kargaly Mines of Orenburg.
-The mines had excavated the copper-bearing sandstones of the southern Cis-Ural mountains during the 18th and 19th centuries, and such Russian copper mines were of historical palaeontological significance for the discovery some of the first, albeit fragmentary fossils of Permian therapsids in the world.
+The mines had excavated the copper-bearing sandstones of the southern Cis-Ural Mountains during the 18th and 19th centuries, and such Russian copper mines were of historical palaeontological significance for the discovery some of the first, albeit fragmentary fossils of Permian therapsids in the world.
 However, they had since shut down by the time Venyukovia was discovered, and the precise mining locality from where it was collected is unknown.

 Venyukov brought his finds to Russian palaeontologist Vladimir P. Amalitskii (a.k.a.
 Amalitzky), and in a posthumous publication of his notes in 1922 were formally named and briefly described as Venyukovia prima.
 Amalitskii described two specimens, a partial left mandible with the first right incisor attached (PIN 48/1) and a smaller specimen that he interpreted as the tip of a snout with teeth, later shown to be a mandibular symphysis.
 Notably, no type specimen of V. prima was given in this publication.
 This would not be amended until 1983 by Russian palaeontologist Peter Konstantinovich Chudinov who formally designated PIN 48/1 as the lectotype.